Rep. Johnson Aces League of Conservation 2020 National Environmental Report Card

 Rep. Johnson’s lifetime LCV score is 96 percent, the highest in the Georgia delegation.
 Congressman Johnson, a member of the Safe Climate Caucus, is regularly honored for his environmental voting record and advocacy on part of the National Park System and clean energy.

 “The LCV provides an invaluable service to inform the public where public officials stand on the environment and the climate crisis, which is not something in the future but is upon us.
-I’m proud to stand up for the environment against the Trump administration as it continues its unrelenting assault on our air, water, lands and wildlife — all to benefit its corporate polluter allies.
+I’m proud to have stood up for the environment against the Trump administration’s relentless assault on our air, water, lands and wildlife — all to benefit its corporate polluter allies.
 I look forward to working with the Biden Administration to conserve and preserve the environment, grow renewables and help protect the planet for future generations.”

-The average House score was 59 percent and the average Senate score was 45 percent.
+The average House score was 59 percent and the average Senate score was 46 precent.

 For more than 40 years, the National Environmental Scorecard issued by LCV has been the nationally accepted yardstick used to rate members of Congress on environmental, public health, and energy issues.
 For more information, visit http://scorecard.lcv.org.